Avatar (band): Formation and early releases (2001−2010)

-The band was formed in 2001 by drummer John Alfredsson and guitarist Jonas Jarlsby, who at the time were in separate bands.
-After several lineup changes, the band released two four-song EP demos in 2004: Personal Observations released on 18 January 2004 and 4 Reasons to Die on 19 November 2004.
-Avatar's first studio album, Thoughts of No Tomorrow, was released on 25 January 2006 and peaked at #47 on the Sweden Albums Top 60.
+Avatar was formed as Lost Soul in the summer of 2001 by drummer John Alfredsson and vocalist Christian Rimmi.
+They were joined by guitarists Viktor Ekström and Daniel Johansson, as well as bassist John Isacsson.
+However, Johansson was fired after not attending rehearsals, his replacement was current guitarist Jonas Jarlsby.
+After a name change to Avatar, the members decided to disband the band due to the lack of interest of most members in playing heavy music.
+Some months later, Alfredsson and Jarlsby found guitarist Kim Egerbo, bassist Niklas Green and vocalist Johannes Eckerström, and decided to reform.
+With this line-up, the band performed their first concert on January 21, 2003, at the Folket's Hus in Mölndal, Sweden.
+Green left Avatar in February and was replaced by Björn Risberg in April.
+That month also saw Eckerström leaving the band due to problems with his voice, he returned just four months later.
+In July, Egerbo and Risberg left Avatar, but the latter returned as a guitarist in September, along with current bassist Henrik Sandelin.
+The last member change took place in October 2003, with Simon Andersson replacing Risberg, completing the band's first stable line-up.
+Avatar released two four-song EP demos in 2004: Personal Observations released on 18 January 2004, and 4 Reasons to Die on 19 November 2004.
+Avatar's first studio album, Thoughts of No Tomorrow, was released on 25 January 2006 and peaked at No. 47 on the Sweden Albums Top 60.
 The band completed several European tours as a supporting act for Impaled Nazarene, Evergrey, and In Flames.

 Avatar's second album, Schlacht, was released on 24 October 2007, reaching spot 27 on the Swedish album chart.
 Björn Gelotte from In Flames contributed a guitar solo on the track "Letters from Neverend".
 The subsequent set of tours saw them perform at the 2008 Sweden Rock Festival as well as shows in support of Obituary (January–February 2008), and Hardcore Superstar (October–November 2009).

 The band's third album, the self-titled Avatar, was released in Sweden in November 2009 and reached the 36th position on the national album chart.
 In January 2010 the music video for the song "Queen of Blades" was released on the band's website.
 Around that time, the band signed with Sony Music for the German and Swiss release of their latest album on 26 March 2010.
 In April of the same year a deal was signed with the Japanese label Art Union, for a 19 May launch of the album.
 They then launched into an ambitious touring schedule appearing at the 2010 Storsjöyran, and also with Warrior Soul (March–April 2010), Dark Tranquillity (October–November 2010), and Helloween (December 2010 – January 2011).